omics-datascience/BioAPI/README.md

         - `<gene_id>`: expression value for the gene_id.
     - Example:
         - URL: http://localhost:8000/expression-of-genes
-        - body: `{ "tissue": "Skin",    "gene_ids": ["BRCA1", "BRCA2"] }`
+        - body:
+            `{
+                "tissue":"Skin",
+                "gene_ids":[
+                    "BRCA1",
+                    "BRCA2"
+                ]
+            }`
         - Response:
          	```json
             [
                 [
                     {
-                        "BRCA1": 1.627
+                        "BRCA1":1.627
                     },
                     {
-                        "BRCA2": 0.2182
+                        "BRCA2":0.2182
                     }
                 ],
                 [
                     {
-                        "BRCA1": 1.27
+                        "BRCA1":1.27
                     },
                     {
-                        "BRCA2": 0.4777
+                        "BRCA2":0.4777
                     }
                 ],
                 [
                     {
-                        "BRCA1": 1.462
+                        "BRCA1":1.462
                     },
                     {
-                        "BRCA2": 0.4883
+                        "BRCA2":0.4883
                     }
                 ]
             ]
            	 ```
     keep in mind:
     - As an example only three samples are shown.
 Note that in the GTEx database there may be more than 2500 samples for a given healthy tissue.
     - If one of the genes entered as a parameter corresponds to an invalid symbol, the response will omit the values for that gene.
 It is recommended to use the *"Genes symbols validator"* service to validate your genes before using this functionality.

 ### Actionable and Cancer genes